Chapter

 Of course, in the next verse, we see that this is exactly what Jesus is trying to get her to understand: He is the Messiah.

 A question raised here is where the woman heard about the Messiah.
 According to the gospel of John, the preaching of John the Baptist and Jesus had attracted quite a bit of attention.
 More than likely, she had heard from others connected to John the Baptist's ministry.
-This left an opening for the gospel once she had the chance to meet Christ.
+This left an opening for the gospel once she had the opportunity to meet Christ.

 Expand